Samq64/fzur/README.md

 ### Fewer interactions

-Fzur tries to reduce the number of interactions needed when installing or updating packages.
+Fur tries to reduce the number of interactions needed when installing or updating packages.
 This is done by determining the dependencies beforehand and installing all necessary packages form the official repositories first, including build dependencies.
 Afterwards a prompt is shown to review all PKGBUILDs at once, and finally a confirmation to install the built AUR packages.

 ### Stand-alone scripts

-There are other tools and even fairly simple command chains that can achieve the majority of Fzur's functionality, however the ones I found all depend on [Paru](https://github.com/Morganamilo/paru) or [Yay](https://github.com/Jguer/yay) which are both 8MB+ programs that need to be compiled from the AUR.
+There are other tools and even fairly simple command chains that can achieve the majority of Fur's functionality, however the ones I found all depend on [Paru](https://github.com/Morganamilo/paru) or [Yay](https://github.com/Jguer/yay) which are both 8MB+ programs that need to be compiled from the AUR.

-Fzur, on the other hand only has a few dependencies, none of which are from the AUR and since it is just a couple of shell scripts it does not need to be compiled.
+Fur, on the other hand only has a few dependencies, none of which are from the AUR and since it is just a couple of shell scripts it does not need to be compiled.
 It was also a great opportunity for me to expand my shell scripting knowledge.

 ## Main resources used